leimao/gRPC-Examples/README.md

 #### Arithmetics

-In one terminal,
+In one terminal, we start the gRPC server.

 ```bash
 $ ./build/grpc/arithmetics/arithmetics_server
 Server listening on 0.0.0.0:50051
 ```

-In another terminal,
+In another terminal, we start the gRPC client.

 ```bash
 $ ./build/grpc/arithmetics/arithmetics_client